 The Sumo Logic file is the result of a scheduled search written in JSON format.
 It includes the results of the scheduled search, as well as information about the time range of the search.
 By default, the files are stored in the Collector installation directory.
 Every three hours the files are purged.

-- End of scheduled search (Unix timestamp)
+- End time of scheduled search (Unix timestamp)

 - Beginning time of the scheduled search.

-- Name of the scheduled search (reflects the name saved with the search; can be modified)
+- Name of the scheduled search (reflects the name saved with the search; can be modified).

-- Query saved as the scheduled search.
+- Query of the scheduled search.

 - URL of the search.